-On the other hand, someone who utters a sentence that expresses a proposition A also requests certain information from other conversational participants.
-Namely, she requests enough information to locate the actual world in a specific possibility in A, rather than just in the union of all the possibilities that A consists of.
-A piece of information, modeled as a set of possible worlds, settles A just in case it is contained in one of the possibilities $\alpha \in A$ , which means that it locates the actual world inside that possibility $\alpha$ .
+Second, someone who utters a sentence that expresses a proposition A can also be taken to request certain information from other conversational participants.
+Namely, she can be taken to request enough information to locate the actual world in a specific possibility in A, rather than just in the union of all the possibilities that A consists of.

+We will say that a piece of information $\beta$ , modeled as a set of possible worlds, settles a proposition A just in case it is contained in one of the possibilities $\alpha$ that A consists of, which means that it locates the actual world inside that possibility $\alpha$ .